-6.67.3.
+6.69.3.
 Contents of Man-DB

-Installed programs:accessdb, apropos (link to whatis), catman, lexgrog, man, mandb, manpath, and whatisInstalled libraries:libman.so and libmandb.soInstalled directories:/usr/lib/man-db, /usr/lib/tmpfiles.d, /usr/libexec/man-db, and /usr/share/doc/man-db-2.7.5 accessdb Dumps the whatis database contents in human-readable form apropos Searches the whatis database and displays the short descriptions of system commands that contain a given string catman Creates or updates the pre-formatted manual pages lexgrog Displays one-line summary information about a given manual page man Formats and displays the requested manual page mandb Creates or updates the whatis database manpath Displays the contents of \$MANPATH or (if \$MANPATH is not set) a suitable search path based on the settings in man.conf and the user's environment whatis Searches the whatis database and displays the short descriptions of system commands that contain the given keyword as a separate word libman Contains run-time support for man 1 1 Contains non-time summer of formation libmandb Contains run-time support for man
+Installed programs: accessdb, apropos (link to whatis), catman, lexgrog, man, mandb, manpath, and whatis Installed libraries: libman.so and libmandb.so (both in /usr/lib/man-db) Installed directories: /usr/lib/man-db, /usr/libexec/man-db, and /usr/share/doc/man-db-2.9.0 accessdb Dumps the whatis database contents in human-readable form apropos Searches the whatis database and displays the short descriptions of system commands that contain a given string catman Creates or updates the pre-formatted manual pages lexgrog Displays one-line summary information about a given manual page man Formats and displays the requested manual page mandb Creates or updates the whatis database manpath Displays the contents of \$MANPATH or (if \$MANPATH is not set) a suitable search path based on the settings in man.conf and the user's environment whatis Searches the whatis database and displays the short descriptions of system commands that contain the given keyword as a separate word libman Contains run-time support for man 1 1 Contains non-time summer of formation libmandb Contains run-time support for man

-6.68.
-Tar-1.29
+6.70.
+Tar-1.32